Click to expand images below

-Catie is a 2018 ThoughtWorks Arts Resident, under the theme "Mechanical and Movement: Robotics".
+Catie was a 2018 ThoughtWorks Arts Resident, under the theme "Mechanical and Movement: Robotics".
 More about her residency can be found here and more about the piece can be found here.
-She is currently collaborating with ThoughtWorks developers and the Consortium for Research and Robotics staff to create OUTPUT, a project including live performance, robotics, motion capture, custom software, short films, an improvisational structure, and a method for choreographing robots.
+She collaborated with ThoughtWorks developers and the Consortium for Research and Robotics staff to create OUTPUT, a project including live performance, robotics, motion capture, custom software, short films, an improvisational structure, and a method for choreographing robots.
 The ABB IRB 6700 industrial robot named Wen is used throughout the piece, as a method of sourcing movement and character.
 Catie was drawn to the aesthetic and motion qualities of the robot and elected to reframe it as a

 time to compile

-Amy LaViers, Assistant Professor of Mechnical Engineering at the University of Illinois, Urbana Champaign, invited Catie to be an Artist-in-Residence at her Robotics, Automation, and Dance (RAD) Lab in 2017 at the invitation of lab director and Assistant Professor of Mechanical Science and Engineering, Amy LaViers.
+Catie became Artist-in-Residence at her Robotics, Automation, and Dance (RAD) Lab in 2017 at the invitation of lab director and Assistant Professor of Mechanical Science and Engineering, Amy LaViers.
 Catie, Amy, graduate student Ishaan Pakrasi, and the RAD Lab’s collaboration has resulted in an artistic work-in-progress, currently titled Time to Compile , as well as research on human robot interaction and entrepreneurial exploration regarding affective, expressive modifications to robots.
-Catie is now a Research Technician in the RAD Lab as a result of this collaboration.
+Catie then became a Research Technician in the RAD Lab as a result of this collaboration.

 We live in a world where people exist side by side even when separated by 1000s of miles and a time when data of human individuals is constantly being captured, influencing later unanticipated situations with unknown agents.
 Today there are more devices than humans connected to the internet.
 “Time to Compile” (as an artistic piece) is an embodied analog for this Internet of Things where audience members can make sense of this new “place” and this “time”.